White houses with tile roofs, Cusco, Peru

 A variety of potatoes for sale at Cusco Central Market.

-8. Yoga Classes
+8. Do a Yoga Class

-Inbound yoga is our favourite studio located in the artisanal neighbourhood of San Blas.
+Exhala Yoga is our favourite studio located in the artisanal neighbourhood of San Blas.
 People say that Cusco has a spiritual heart and what better way to tap into it than with a little yoga at altitude?

 Cat hanging out at Cafetín, Cusco